 Your divorce attorney should able to discuss to you how the court applies the laws in child custody and how they make a decision.
 Your lawyer is your ally in informing you of your rights and providing you options, while you focus in your relationship with your child and see things more objectively.

 How Idaho Court Settles Disputes in Child Custody

 When the parents cannot agree on how to share custody, they go to court.
 Depending on the case circumstances, the judge may grant custody to one parent or order joint custody.
 Their decision will follow the Idaho Domestic Relations Law and focus on the child’s best interests.

 It is up to each parent to prove that remaining in their care is the best thing for their child.
 The court will want to see evidence not hear stories or promises.
-A Meridian child custody lawyer knows what evidence to use and how to convince the court.
 In making a decision, the court will consider several factors:

 Disabled parents and grandparents may claim child custody in Idaho.
 The disabled parent will have to prove that their disability does not prevent them from watching over the child.
 Grandparents have to prove they cared for the child for a minimum of 6 or 12 months, depending on the child’s age.
 If the circumstances and the child’s interest change, parents may ask the court to reconsider who has custody.

 Know your rights as a parent.
 Whether you’re facing a child custody battle in court or preparing for negotiations, we can help.